fido-device-onboard/pri-fidoiot/component-samples/demo/reseller/README.md

 - `reseller_api_password`

   Reseller API password.

-  Default value: test
+The value for this property is auto generated using the keys_gen.sh script and is stored in creds.env file.

 - `reseller_home`